brettz9/jamilih/README.md

 ## Lower priority to-dos

-1. Allow `$symbol` to accept array of arrays for attaching multiple symbols to an element
 1. JSON Schema todos
     1. Specify types of allowable properties on attributes object in JSON Schema.
     1. Allow for fragments and other out-of-place objects